LGBTQ characters and shows in focus at Emmys

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The Emmy Awards on Sunday will shine the spotlight on LGBTQ talent, with several queer artists and shows featuring gay, lesbian and transgender characters among the nominees, highlighting Hollywood's efforts to close the diversity gap.
+LOS ANGELES: The Emmy Awards on Sunday will shine the spotlight on LGBTQ talent, with several queer artists and shows featuring gay, lesbian and transgender characters among the nominees, highlighting Hollywood´s efforts to close the diversity gap.

 Transgender actress Laverne Cox earned her third nomination this year for her recurring role on breakout Netflix series “Orange Is the New Black.”